zolbatar/dariclang/README.md

 There are currently two ways to run code:

 1. Using the JIT, this is the preferred way to get code running.
+Either through the VERY simple editor, or from the command line.
 2. Create a standalone executable - this is more intended for distribution.
 There are no additional runtime files needed, just the executable.
+THIS CURRENTLY IS A WORK IN PROGRESS AND MAY NOT WORK AT ALL.

 Mac
 ---

+You MUST run this from the command line/terminal for now.
+You must ALSO run from the root of the extacted directory, this will be fixed in a later release.

-To run the standard test file, extract the ZIP and run something like this:
+To run the demo files, extract the ZIP and run something like this (depending on OS):

-mac/Daric Tester.daric\
-mac/Daric Tester.daric Tester && ./Tester

-The second option will create an executable.
-Replace Tester.daric with any of the other source files.
+mac/Daric Demos/Tester.daric (where Tester is the source file) win\Daric.exe Demos/BubbleUniverse